 - A recent national survey found that 24% of current school children want to be bloggers and vloggers as their career on leaving school, mostly because it looks 'fun and easy.'
 A lot of people who think blogging is 'over' is because of a perceived attitude towards bloggers – that they're only in it for the free stuff and the events.
 Last year a story about a blogger demanding £100 of free items from a macaron bakery when she was offered three free macarons made it into the mainstream press, and a BBC journalist tweeted "this is everything that's wrong with bloggers today."
 The blogging industry or community, however you see the collective state of bloggers, is huge, and growing bigger each year – especially as blogging and social media become part of the media and arts curricula in schools and universities.
 It makes it hard to distinguish who loves writing, and who just wants a tonne of free macarons.
 The fact that blogging became a mainstream pastime, and even a career for some, reflects the growth of the internet and of social media, not just a surge in freeloaders and fame-seekers spurred on by the success of Zoella, et al. Many younger bloggers have grown up with the internet, and sharing their lives online is a totally normal thing to do.
 If your blog serves a purpose, if it helps readers and/or entertains them, then they'll come back.
 If a blogger's heart isn't really in it, they'll either get bored or their readers will.
 Besides, ask any blogger who's really tried to build their audience and network in the community, and they'll tell you it may be fun, but it's certainly not easy.

 - The mass of blogger awards undermines what 'good blogging' is, because bloggers can nominate themselves and beg for votes.
 There's a certain snobbery that 'real' writers and journalists don't have to nominate themselves for awards and get votes to win, they're nominated by their peers and awarded by recognised institutions.
-I have mixed feelings about this, because there are definitely writer awards that are geared at driving book sales, for example, studies show that people are more likely to buy a book that's won an award, and even the biggest award ceremonies have a level of commercial sponsorship and a money-making aspect, it's not all about patting the backs of writers.
+Whilst you wouldn't see a journalist or author on Twitter asking people to vote for them to win an award, there are definitely writer awards that are geared at driving book sales – for example, it's known that people are more likely to buy a book that's won an award, and even the biggest award ceremonies have a level of commercial sponsorship and a money-making aspect, it's not all about patting the backs of writers.
 I do, however, think blogger awards in general do more to undermine bloggers than elevate them.
-Most blog awards, especially the top three in the UK, pretty much only award big bloggers, with maybe a newcomer category, because they know those bloggers will plug the ceremony and award on their blogs, thus driving traffic to their website and helping to legitimise the award-givers.
+Most blog awards (especially the top three in the UK) pretty much only award big bloggers because they know those bloggers will plug the ceremony on their blogs, thus driving traffic to their website and helping to legitimise the award-givers.
 In the past couple of years a whole crop of smaller blog awards arrived where bloggers could nominate themselves or a fellow blogger, and then a shortlist of bloggers can be voted for.
-This voting system brings traffic to the site, it's the same reason magazine and radio awards now have a "Best YouTuber' section - they know the fans will bring in traffic as they vote, and they can show these stats to advertisers.
-If you really stop and think about all the blogging 'community' websites, post sharing sites and magazines you're signed up to, you can see how they rely heavily on small and medium bloggers to bring site traffic, submit unpaid work, and promote them on social media whilst simultaneously revering, championing, treating, and awarding the biggest bloggers and YouTubers.
-The Bloggers' Blog Awards is the antidote to this kind undermining, there's no commercial agenda.
-I started Bloggeration for a similar reason, to be a totally non-profit making community site where blog posts can be shared, and original content created, that someone else is not going to be profiting from.
+The bonus of this voting system for the brand or group running these awards is that it brings traffic to the site, it's the same reason magazine and radio awards now have a "Best YouTuber' section – they know the fans will bring in traffic as they vote, and they can show these stats to advertisers.
+If you really stop and think about all the blogging 'community' websites, post sharing sites and magazines you're signed up to, you can see how they rely heavily on small and medium bloggers to bring site traffic, submit unpaid work, and promote them on social media whilst in return they mostly champion and award the biggest bloggers and YouTubers.
+The Bloggers' Blog Awards is the antidote to this kind of undermining, there's no commercial agenda, and it's completely driven by the community.
+I started Bloggeration for a similar reason, to be a community building site that doesn't allow bloggers to be exploited or profited from by anyone, especially by non-bloggers.

 - Blogging is all the same, it's so cliched, it's become boring.
 If you've watched Adrian Bliss' two brilliant series Vlogvember and Vlune, you'll know that YouTubers are ripe for satire, especially with their sponsorship and their ever-similar content.
-I went to a YouTube conference where, depressingly, creators were told to just do what the most successful people on YouTube are doing if they also want success.
+I went to a YouTube conference where, depressingly, creators were told to just do what the most successful people on YouTube are doing if they want success.
 Yes, there are probably patterns and formulas that work, but one of the things that make people predict an imminent demise in YouTuber popularity (apart from the current biggest fan bases eventually becoming older and less bothered), is that it's all becoming a bit predictable and samey.
-Another monthly favourites video filled with products the YouTuber was paid to like, or daily vlog with a clickbait title.
-Blogging is similar in that it has cliches galore - marble, rose gold, macarons, doughnuts, flatlays, outfits of the day, etc - plus the rate at which blog posts are shared on social media means they tend to get, ahem, copied (or paid tribute to, may be a nicer way of putting it), hence the patterns in very similar content across the blogosphere.
+Another monthly favourites video filled with products the YouTuber was paid to like, or a daily vlog with a clickbait title.
+Blogging is similar in that it has cliches galore – marble, rose gold, macarons, doughnuts, flatlays, outfits of the day, etc – plus the rate at which blog posts are shared on social media means they tend to get, ahem, copied (or paid tribute to, may be a nicer way of putting it), hence the patterns in very similar content across the blogosphere.
 I've rolled my eyes at bloggers who've taken my blog post titles to make their own post on the same subject a week later, and one blogger I asked to take part in a Bloggeration article I'd created said she'd love to, and then just used the idea on her own blog.
-There's no copyright on ideas though, so theres no point in getting annoyed, and besides, I didn't come up with the structure of my blog, that's been taken from a long-established concept of 'what a blog is' so it's hard to be truly original.
-That doesn't mean to say we shouldn't try though, not just by having a unique voice, but creating something that's truly creative, totally different, really inspiring - maybe bullet journaling, animation, video, cartoons, collages, graphics, all things that are currently included in blogs, can take more of a centre stage, and we can see more blogs stepping out of cookie-cutter content molds.
+There's no copyright on ideas though, so theres no point in getting annoyed*, and besides, I didn't come up with the structure of my blog, that's been taken from a long-established concept of 'what a blog is' so it's hard to be truly original.
+That doesn't mean to say we shouldn't try though, not just by having a unique voice, but being creative, being ourselves and not what we think a blogger should be, and finding new ways to tell stories no matter what our niche is.